Commitment to Equity, Community Partnership

-Healthcare doesn't start or stop at the clinic or hospital doors.
-That's why M Health Fairview is focused on addressing factors like stable housing and racial inequality in the Twin Cities.
+Healthcare doesn't start or stop at clinic doors.
+That's why M Health Fairview is focused on addressing factors like stable housing and racial inequality in Minnesota.

 - By Staff Writer

 "A lot of people think healthcare means going to the doctor, being admitted to the hospital, taking medicine, or getting treatment," said M Health Fairview Family Medicine Physician Kelley Jewett, MD, medical director, primary care and family medicine.
-"But that's only one small part of our overall health."
+"That's only one small part of our overall health."

 Another key part of health is what Jewett and other experts call the "social determinants of health."
 These are factors in our lives that do not seem to be health-related, yet still have a dramatic effect on our health.
 Examples include: